F1 tyres explained: All the technical info and key Pirelli compounds

 Along with the cars themselves, there were significant changes made to the tyres in Formula 1 when Pirelli changed their construction from a 13-inch to 18-inch wheels, after thousands of miles of testing, more than 5000 hours of simulations and cycling through more than 70 prototypes to create their new compounds.

-F1 tyres: What compounds are in use?
+F1 tyres: Which compounds are in use?

 At every race weekend, Pirelli will nominate three of its compounds to go to each race, based on the circuit and its predicted levels of degradation, often opting for their softest compounds at street circuits such as Monaco and Singapore, and their hardest at high-wear circuits like Suzuka and Silverstone.

-The selected F1 tyres are then marked into three categories:
+At each race weekend, the selected F1 tyres are then marked into three categories:

 Soft (red): The quickest tyre over one lap, but the least durable – best for qualifying.